next-theme/theme-next-docs/source/docs/getting-started/index.md

   ms_browserconfig: /images/browserconfig.xml
 ```

+##### Favicon Set but Doesn't Work (Need to redocs)

+Put your `favicon` under {% label info@site's %} `source` dir.
+If you find that your Favicon doesn't work, please clean your browser's cache first and then visit your Favicon's URL directly, which should be `http(s)://your-domain.com/favicon.ico`.

+{% note warning %}
+If your site is in a subdirectory please set it to `favicon: favicon.ico`.
+{% endnote %}

 #### Configuring Avatar

 By default NexT doesn't show avatar in sidebar.
 You can configure it by editing values under `avatar` setting in {% label primary@theme config file %}.